The translation of this document is outdated.

 1) animals, if there exists another scientific method or

-testing strategy, which is not related to the use of live
+testing strategy which is not related to the use of live

 animals;

-scientific purposes and prohibiting certain types of methods
+Latvia prohibiting certain types of methods;

 referred to in the Washington Convention on International Trade